 Leaving school in the late 80’s, I planned to study interior design.
 However, after training as an Architectural Technician I decided to study architecture at the Glasgow School of Art | Glasgow University instead.
 My plan was to fuse my interior design & commercial experience with my degree in architecture and develop a different perspective in the industry.

 Tell us about your role at OCCA

-Kate: Well, after graduating & working as a designer for hotel groups, restaurants, bars and architecture firms across the UK in the 1990s, I founded Occa Design in 2003.
+Kate: Well, after graduating I went to work as an architectural-interior designer for hotel groups, restaurants, bars and architecture firms across the UK.
+In 2003, I took the decision to start my own design practice and founded Occa Design.
 As a studio, we’ve always dared to be disruptive in the industry.
 This means we’ve continually evolved the business, so my role is all about leading that business growth and development, building an amazing team and ensuring our services are invaluable to our client’s projects.

 What’s your personal design style and what inspires your design?

 Kate: That’s an interesting question.
 I think of design as a constant exploration and evolution and very dependent on the nuances of each project.
 Therefore I don’t have a trademark style.
-Instead, I like to tell stories about the architecture, history or geography of the property through the interior design and curate my interiors.
-I love creating timeless spaces that are stylish, comfortable and welcoming.
-My personal taste is quite eclectic, and I enjoy working in a classical architectural context, creating evocative spaces that layer light, colour & texture, often with modernist or contemporary furnishings.
+Instead, I like to tell stories about the provenance, architecture, history or geography of the property through the interior design.
+I love timeless spaces that are stylish, comfortable and welcoming and I enjoy creating evocative spaces that layer light, colour & texture, often with modernist or contemporary furnishings.